Plant-Food-Research-Open/assemblyqc/README.md

 ## Introduction

 **plant-food-research-open/assemblyqc** is a [Nextflow](https://www.nextflow.io/docs/latest/index.html) pipeline which evaluates assembly quality with multiple QC tools and presents the results in a unified html report.
 The tools are shown in the [Pipeline Flowchart](#pipeline-flowchart) and their references are listed in [CITATIONS.md](./CITATIONS.md).
-The pipeline includes skip flags to disable execution of many of it tools.
+The pipeline includes skip flags to disable execution of various tools.

 ## Pipeline Flowchart